 Each of the following problems presents a single statement.
-Indicate whether that statement is simple or compound.
-If it is simple, indicate whether it is positive or negative.
-If it is compound, indicate whether is conjunctive, disjunctive, hypothetical, or some combination of these-and do not forget to indicate the type of simple statements are involved there as well.
+For each, statement indicate whether it is a simple or a compound statement.
+If it is simple, indicate whether it is negative or positive.
+If it is compound, indicate whether is it conjunctive, disjunctive, hypothetical, or some combination of these.
+Do not forget to indicate the type of simple statements that are involved for the compound ones.